 Transport & Getting Around

 Getting around in Geneva is easy and there is limited need to purchase a car.
-Public transport networks in the city are extensive and consists of buses, trams and boats.
+Public transport networks in the city are extensive and consist of buses, trams and boats.
 The city is also well equipped for cycling which is a fast and affordable way to get around.

 Transport out of Geneva is also easily accessible with the International Airport being a 20-minute drive from the city centre with a wide range of flights all over Europe.
-Regular trains and busses are also available making neighbouring towns and destinations great options for weekend’s away.
+Regular trains and buses are also available making neighbouring towns and destinations great options for weekend’s away.

 When it comes to shopping then Geneva is a paradise for luxury brand names.
 Rue du Marche and Rue du Rhone are the main shopping streets and are lined with many watchmakers, retailers and cafés.